Kitware/vtk-js/BREAKING_CHANGES.md

 (1): Not re-implemented as if, but a similar behavior can be achieved with the PolyLineWidget.

+- In SVGLandmarkRepresentation: `model.showCircle` is replaced by `model.circleProps.visible`

 ## From 20.x to 21

 SplineWidget's handles now scale up automatically.